Frequently Asked Questions

 You will be presented with your degree certificate and diploma supplement at your graduation ceremony.

 You cannot receive your degree certificate before your award has been legally conferred at a graduation ceremony.
-However, if you would like a copy of your final year results letter before the ceremony, you can print your results from SOLAR or alternatively you can purchase an academic transcript from the online store for £15.
+However, if you would like a copy of your final year results letter before the ceremony, you can print your results from SOLAR.

 Where is my graduation ceremony?